 Penn & Teller are both funny magicians.
 The magic comes first, but they are funny too.
 They are fantastic magicians and the magic is always excellent and very fooling.
 They have a residency in Las Vegas at The Rio.
 An amazing show that I’ve seen several times and they fool me, and most magicians a lot.
 However, the magic is punchy because they are smart and funny.
 A trick on it’s own is good, but they often have a great, original presentation or angle to make it stand out.

 The Magicians Magician

 Most magicians get asked who their favourite magician is.
-The answer is usually disappointing as it’s people that the person hasn’t heard of.
-For instance, David Williamson is often quoted as a magicians magician.
+The answer is usually disappointing as it is usually a comedy magician that the person hasn’t heard of.
+For instance, David Williamson is often quoted as a ‘magicians magician’.
 He’s certainly one of the people I looked at when I was younger.
 He’s a comedy magician with excellent magical technique, really funny and his intent is to make people laugh as much as possible.

-I would say I’m a funny magician.
-For me, the magic always comes first and I then try to make it funny and entertaining.
 Of course, you don’t have to be funny to be a great magician.
 You could have a brilliant, original character.
 You could be an amazing technician with beautiful sleight of hand.
 The scope is endless.
-The only magic I don’t really like are long story magic (often quite boring) or performers doing standard tricks with no personality or humour (often mind readers!).
+The only magic/magicians I don’t really like are long story type (often quite boring) or performers doing standard tricks with no personality or humour.